Bundesliga schedule 2021-22: Bundesliga standings, how to watch in USA

 [ MORE: How to watch Premier League in the USA ]

-The 2021-22 Bundesliga schedule begins on Friday, Aug.
-13 and ends on Saturday, May 14, when Bayern Munich take on Wolfsburg, RB Leipzig visit Arminia Bielefeld and Borussia Dortmund host Hertha Berlin.
-The title race should be decided among those three sides, but keep an eye out for a surprise entrant that comes out of the starting blocks red-hot.
+The 2021-22 Bundesliga schedule is rolling and it will not end until Saturday, May 14, when Bayern Munich take on Wolfsburg, RB Leipzig visit Arminia Bielefeld, and Borussia Dortmund host Hertha Berlin.

 [ MORE: Premier League storylines – Matchweek 1 ]